scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 that MPI overhead begins to play in multi-node jobs, which is a real factor the DESI will have to contend with during its large processing runs.
 The frames per node hour results are plotted in Figure :ref:`framespernodehour`.
-While the increases in throughput we have obtained are more modest than the raw speedup, these values are a more accurate representation of the actual improvements in DESI's processing capability.
-For this reason we emphasize that we were able to achieve a 5-7x throughput increase instead of the (more exciting but less meaningful) 7-10x in raw processing speed.
+While the increases in specific throughput we have obtained are more modest than the raw speedup, these values are a more accurate representation of the actual improvements in DESI's processing capability.
+For this reason we emphasize that we were able to achieve a 5-7x specific throughput increase instead of the (more exciting but less meaningful) 7-10x in raw processing speed.

 .. figure:: figures/frames_per_node_hour.png

    This figure shows the improvement over the course of this study in the DESI spectral extraction throughput. :label:`framespernodehour`

+It is worth mentioning that using Numba allowed us to make notable improvements specifically on KNL, which was of course the main goal of this study.
+For legval in particular, we found that JIT compiling this function provided 15x speedup on KNL vs only 5x speedup on Haswell.
+This additional speedup on KNL was because Numba was able to target the KNL AVX-512 vector units.
+We therefore strongly reccomend Numba to any developer trying to optimize Python code to run on a system with vectorization capabilities.

 Finally, in Table 1 we summarize the incremental speedups we obtained throughout this study on Edison Ivy Bridge, Cori Haswell, and Cori KNL